Don't pay for your teaching supplies for your semester abroad with ILP! Here's how.

 It's awesome if someone is willing to go purchase items to donate to you, but not necessary.
 Gently or partially used items are perfect.
 Many people have items around their own home that they're not planning to use anymore.

 Don't forget to explain what you're doing!

-You're volunteering your time to a worthy cause of making a difference in the lives of children by teaching English in Uganda, Russia, Nicaragua or wherever you're going.
+You're volunteering your time to a worthy cause of making a difference in the lives of children by teaching English in Uganda, the Dominican Republic, Nicaragua or wherever you're going.
 Post a picture of a cute kid (you can email ILP to get access to pictures you can use — email@example.com) —Don't be afraid to pull at their heart strings just a little :)

 Ask Friends and Family